 • private papers of Sir Desmond Morton, personal assistant to the Prime Minister from 1939 to 1951, in PREM 7

 • 'Chatham Papers', comprising the papers of William Pitt (the 'Elder'), First Earl of Chatham and his son William Pitt (the 'Younger') in PRO 30/8

 • Russell Papers relating to John, First Earl Russell and his family (1800-1913) in PRO 30/22

 • Papers of James Ramsay MacDonald and his family in PRO 30/69 and CAB 127/282-295

 You can find other papers in private and specialist archives, for example:

 • Winston Churchill's papers, known as the 'Chartwell Papers', at Churchill College, Cambridge

 • William Gladstone's papers at the British Library

 • Henry Herbert Asquith's papers at the Bodleian Library

 • Neville Chamberlain's papers at Birmingham University Library

-Search the National Register of Archives to find more collections in archives around the UK.
+Search the our catalogue to find more collections in archives around the UK.

 11. Other useful sources